shish/link2/README.md

 A built-in browser in the IDE should open automatically, with hot-reloading configured for both backend and frontend code.

+There are a pre-generated set of user accounts, surveys, and responses.
+Log in as "alice" with password "alicepass", "bob" and "bobpass", etc

 Slowstart
 =========